 This is called a fault!
 A fault means the opposing team gets a point or the serve.
 It’s a big deal, so players are very careful about where they position themselves when volleying.

-See also LET SERVE: Is There Let In Pickleball
+See also SECOND SERVE: Do You Get 2 Serves In Pickleball

 What are the consequences of not letting the ball bounce during the serve?